Last Updated on

 Sleep Apnea Treatment

 The treatment depends on the cause and effect of it on sleep.
-If it has a mild impact on sleep, doctors might still want to check your child’s sleep until they determine appropriate treatment.
+If it has a mild impact on sleep, doctors might still want to check your child’s sleep until they determine the appropriate treatment.
 If the cause to sleep apnea is big tonsils, the physician might recommend ENT doctor.
 The ENT specialist often suggests two types of surgeries – removing adenoids or tonsils.
 Both treatments have been proven successful to resolve the struggle with sleep apnea.

 In case the cause was due to something else CPAP therapy is recommended.
 During continuous positive airway pressure therapy, your child will wear a mask over the nose or mouth while sleeping.
 The mask is connected to a machine that opens the airways by pumping the air.